The PhD program requires that students take two comprehensive examinations in their chosen major fields of sociology.

 |February 2018||Hsiung||Chun||J. Lee|

-In recent years, because students have requested it, we have also offered comprehensive exams in Life Course and Aging, Environmental Sociology, Sociology of Families, Social Policy and Urban Sociology.
+In recent years, because students have requested it, we have also offered comprehensive exams in Life Course and Aging (2017 Reading List ), Environmental Sociology (2017 Reading List), Sociology of Families (2017 Reading List), Social Policy (2015 Reading List), and Urban Sociology (2016 Reading List).

 Comprehensive Examination Policy